-Are you looking to move to the New York Suburbs of Westchester County but you don’t want the long commute that typical comes with living in the suburbs?
-For most people, comfortable commute time is 35 minutes or less.
+Are you looking to move to the New York Suburbs of Westchester County but you don’t want the long commute that typically comes with living in the suburbs?
+For most people, a comfortable commute time is 35 minutes or less.

 Which Towns in Westchester County Have the Shortest Commute to New York City?

 The commute to New York City is a big factor for buyers looking to move to Westchester County.
 Most buyers are looking for a short commute from Westchester to New York City.
 Below you will find towns in Westchester County where you can take the Metro-North train and be in New York City within 35 minutes or less.

 Mount Vernon to New York City in 26 Minutes

 Mount Vernon residents enjoy one of the shortest commutes from Westchester to New York City, if you catch an express train from Mt Vernon West, you can be in midtown Manhattan in 26 minutes!
 If you catch the train from the Fleetwood Metro North station you will be in Grand Central Terminal in 29 minutes.
 Not a bad commute at all!

 Bronxville to New York City in 32 Minutes

 If you want one of the shortest commutes from Westchester to New York City, then you should consider moving to Bronxville.
 You can catch a train from the Bronxville Metro-North station and be in Grand Central Terminal in 32 minutes.